sans-soleil/libft42/README.md

 BONUS (+25%)

-Linked Lists ❤️ DO NOT SKIP THIS BONUS: you will thank yourself in later projects.
+Linked Lists ❤️ DO NOT SKIP THIS BONUS: you will thank yourself in later projects (yes, Push_Swap!)

     ft_lstnew
-    ft_lstadd_front
     ft_lstsize
     ft_lstlast
     ft_lstadd_back